duyphuc0701/Youtube-Clone/README.md

 # Youtube-Clone
  This is the Youtube Clone that I created during my very first HTML-CSS course that I took on Youtube.
-But here I display some of my favourites music videos!
+But here I display some of my favourite Kpop music videos!